 Staff new to the practice had a period of induction based on a structured induction programme.
 We confirmed clinical staff completed the continuing professional development required for their registration with the General Dental Council.

-Staff told us they discussed training needs at annual appraisals and one to one meetings.
+Staff told us they discussed training needs at annual appraisals.
 We saw evidence of completed appraisals and how the practice addressed the training requirements of staff.